HaraldVistnes/PiPano/README.md

 PiPano
 ======

-Python script for automatically generating panoramas with Raspberry PI using a stepper motor and the Raspberry PI camera module.
+Python script for automatically generating panoramas with Raspberry PI using a stepper motor to rotate the Raspberry PI camera module.